jamesericdavidson/gokarna/exampleSite/content/posts/theme-documentation-advanced.md

 Gokarna supports popular social media icons (e.g. GitHub, LinkedIn, X, StackOverflow, Dribbble) out of the box.
 The full list of bundled icons can be seen [on GitHub](https://github.com/gokarna-theme/gokarna-hugo/tree/main/static/svg/icons).

-### Icons on homepage
+### Home page

-To display icons on the homepage, simply update the `socialIcons` config param with a list of name and url of each icon.
-The specified `name` should exactly match one of the names from [the `icons` directory](https://github.com/gokarna-theme/gokarna-hugo/tree/main/static/svg/icons).
+To display icons on the home page, update the `socialIcons` param with the `name` of the icon, and a `url` to your profile on that platform.

-If you want to add more icons, you can download the svg directly from [Simple Icons' website](https://simpleicons.org/)  and place them in your local icons directory (`/static/svg/icons/`)
+To use icons that Gokarna doesn't bundle: download the SVG from [Simple Icons](https://simpleicons.org/), and move it to `static/svg/icons/`.

 ```toml
   [params]